sunitsdk/SanSdkSample/README.md

     </network-security-config>
    ```

 ### Step 4.
-Configure Ad Units in Your App
+Configure Ad Placement in Your App

-Once you’ve completed the above steps, you can start displaying ads in your application by configuring the ad units as shown in the link below for your ad format:
+Once you’ve completed the above steps, you can start displaying ads in your application by configuring the PlacementIds as shown in the link below for your ad format:

 - [Banner](https://github.com/sunitsdk/ShareitOpenSDKDemo#banner-ads)
 - [Native](https://github.com/sunitsdk/ShareitOpenSDKDemo#native-ads)